Colombia Travel Guide

 VILLA DE LEYVA surroundings

-Nature, adventure, crafts and colonial architecture.
+Nature, adventure, crafts, and colonial architecture.

 Granja de Avestruces, just a 15-minute drive from Villa de Leyva, is an animal park where children can feed ostriches and other animals.
 The park is well-maintained, and the animals are well-looked after.
 While the entrance fee is a bit steep, it’s a good visit if you have young children.
 Note that it’s still essentially a zoo, and the on-site restaurant serves ostrich meat.